alchemyplatform/aa-sdk/site/packages/aa-alchemy/middleware/withAlchemyGasFeeEstimator.md

 import { provider } from "./provider";
 import { withAlchemyGasFeeEstimator } from "@alchemy/aa-alchemy";

-// use Alchemy Gas Fee Estimator to estimate gas fees according to the expectations of the Alchemy Rundler.
+// use Alchemy Gas Fee Estimator to estimate gas fees according to the expectations of Rundler.
 // this is already set on AlchemyProvider, but you can always use the middleware directly to create a new instance. const providerWithGasFeeEstimator = withAlchemyGasFeeEstimator( provider,